jiayuehua/minimemcache/README.md

 Now it is just can be used as a library in single thread.
 In the future minimemcache will be used as a service of ACE server and support multithread operation.

 Commands:

-	ls               : list all items
+    ls               : list all items.

-	clear            : erase all items in the cache eraseold         : erase oldest item in the cache erasen number    : number indicate the num of items to erase. negative means erase new. erase  Id        : erase item with key Id. set id attribute : insert <id,attribute> pair in the cache, id is the key of item. get    id        : print attribute of id.
+    clear            : erase all items in the cache.

+    eraseold         : erase oldest item in the cache.

+    erasen number    : number indicate the num of items to erase. negative means erase new.

+    erase  Id        : erase item with key Id.

+    set id attribute : insert <id,attribute> pair in the cache, id is the key of item.

+    get    id        : print attribute of id.

 author jiayuehua gracedancer@163.com